marinebon/connectivity/README.md

 Marine Biodiversity Observation Network (MBON) project, Github content at https://marinebon.github.io/connectivity.

-For hosted HTML content and scripts for larval dispersal modeling with Bren group project GRAYSREEF
+For hosted HTML content and scripts for larval dispersal modeling with MBON project on connectivity, working with EcoQuants (Ben Best).

 ## Files